This post may contain affiliate links. Please read my disclosure policy for more details.

 - Top with diced mozzarella, season and bake until golden and crusty.

 - Add the arugula, season with salt, black pepper and a generous drizzle of extra virgin olive oil.
 Alternatively, dress the arugula in a separate bowl, toss to combine and add it to the pizza.

 Pizza dough: this easy no-knead pizza dough can be made in one bowl using all-purpose flour and instant yeast.
 Easy peasy and perfect for a light, crusty pizza with arugula.
 But you’re welcome to use your favorite recipe or a store-bought pizza dough instead.

 Arugula: use fresh baby arugula, it has small tender leaves and a mild peppery flavor.

-Tomatoes: both good-quality canned tomatoes and fresh cherry tomatoes are fine.
-In the recipe I cook my pizza sauce with minced garlic and olive oil to build flavor.
-But if you use fresh cherry tomatoes on hand, skip the garlic and add them raw as I do in this fresh tomato pizza… It works just fine and tastes great too.
+Tomatoes: Use only premium quality canned tomatoes.
+In the recipe I cook my pizza sauce for 5 minutes, just the time to build flavor.
+Alternatively, use this no-cook pizza sauce, it’s super easy and equally delicious.
+But if you have fresh cherry tomatoes on hand, skip the garlic and add them raw as I do in this fresh tomato pizza… It works just fine and tastes great too.

 Mozzarella cheese: whole milk mozzarella in water is best, but don’t overload the pizza because it can make the crust soggy.
 Alternatively, the shredded firm mozzarella that you find at your local store works just fine.